-Each 3D structure is stored in the SD file format [9], which lists the 3D coordinates as well as bonding information.
+Each 3D structure is stored in the SD file format [10], which lists the 3D coordinates as well as bonding information.
 We then store the 3D structure files in a PostgreSQL database as a text field.
-The schema for the 3D structure table is shown in Figure 3.
 We store the 3D structure file simply for retrieval purposes and do not perform any calculations on the contents of the file within the database.
 In addition to storing the 3D coordinates, we store the PubChem compound ID (cid), which is a unique numeric identifier provided by PubChem, which we use as a primary key.
 The remaining field (momsim) is a 12-D CUBE field.
 The CUBE data type provided by PostgreSQL is used to represent n-D hypercubes.
 We use this data type to store a reduced description of the shape of the molecule.
 More specifically, we employ the distance moment method [4] which characterizes the molecular shape by evaluating the first three statistical moments of the distribution of distances between atomic coordinates and four specified points, resulting in 12 descriptors characterizing a molecules shape.
 Thus, each molecule can be considered as a point in a 12-D shape space.